HavocFramework/Havoc/README.md

 ### Quick Start

+>[!note]
-> Please see the [Wiki](https://github.com/HavocFramework/Havoc/wiki) for complete documentation.
+>Please see the [Wiki](https://github.com/HavocFramework/Havoc/wiki) for complete documentation.

-Havoc works well on Debian 10/11, Ubuntu 20.04/22.04 and Kali Linux.
+Havoc works well on Debian 10/11, Ubuntu 20.04+ and Kali Linux.
 It's recommended to use the latest versions possible to avoid issues.
-You'll need a modern version of Qt and Python 3.10.x to avoid build issues.
+You'll need a modern version of Qt and Python 3.10.x to build the project.

 See the [Installation](https://havocframework.com/docs/installation) docs for instructions.
 If you run into issues, check the [Known Issues](https://github.com/HavocFramework/Havoc/wiki#known-issues) page as well as the open/closed [Issues](https://github.com/HavocFramework/Havoc/issues) list.